elifesciences-publications/AIS-geometry-and-excitability-2019/README.md

 ### Non-sodium axonal currents

-We show that if strong hyperpolarizing current is present a the AIS, the trheshold can decrease when the AIS is shifted awway from the soma.
+We show that if strong hyperpolarizing current is present a the AIS, the threshold can decrease when the AIS is shifted awway from the soma.

     figure_11.py

-We measure the voltage threshold in the biophysical model when a hyeprpolarizing conductance (Kv7-like conductance) is added in the distal half of the AIS.
+We measure the voltage threshold in the biophysical model when a hyperpolarizing conductance (Kv7-like conductance) is added in the distal half of the AIS.

     figure_12.py